Ways of Dealing with the Loss of a Loved One

 Initially, you may need to change your habits that involved your loved one so as to avoid the disturbing thoughts and feelings that remind you of them.

-However, you cannot and should not completely avoid the pain that come with the loss of a loved one.
+However, you cannot and should not completely avoid the pain that comes with the loss of a loved one.

 “We must embrace pain and burn it as fuel for our journey.” ~Kenji Miyazawa

-3. Experience and express the grief – Loss of your loved one might be accompanied with some pain.
+Loss of your loved one might be accompanied by some pain.
 Don’t try to always avoid it, but face it directly and experience it.

 You might undergo a range of emotions including some that make you feel bad, to some that make you sad.
 You need to open yourself to them.